Ultimate Honda K20 Guide – Everything You Need To Know

 When we said insane, we weren’t exaggerating.
 How does a 1,000hp K20-powered NSX tickle your fancy?

+But, an engine swap is not as simple as Forza makes it seem.
 If you’re considering a swap, here are some of the essentials that you’ll need to consider.

-Not only will you need the engine, but you’ll also need all the components that go with it, such as fuel lines, wiring harnesses and a complete transmission to match.
+Not only will you need the engine, but you’ll also need all the components that go with it, such as fuel lines, wiring harnesses, and a complete transmission to match.

 If you’re breaking a car, you can easily pull all of this yourself.
 However, if you’ve sourced an engine block it may be a little trickier.

 You’ll need the starter, alternator, and power steering pump (if equipped.)
-It’s also worth remembering that if you’ll need replacement pulleys if you’re replacing air conditioning and things too.
+It’s also worth remembering that you’ll need replacement pulleys if you’re replacing air conditioning and things too.

 You’ll need the ECU from the original car, which should be provided with the wiring harness.
 You may well be upgrading or tuning this, but it always makes life far easier if you have the original ECU to hand.

 It should go without saying if you’ve got this far, but you’re going to need to consider how you’ll be mounting the engine.
 For some cars, there are simple off-the-shelf mounts, but if you’re going for something more extreme then you’ll most likely need to consider having custom mounts fabricated.